-- Realize in practice its commitment to the developmental function of higher education and the ideal of accessible public education;
+- to realize in practice its commitment to the developmental function of higher education and the ideal of accessible public education;

-- Provide undergraduate and graduate programs and curricula of the highest quality for students aspiring to careers in music;
+- to provide undergraduate and graduate programs and curricula of the highest quality for students aspiring to careers in music;

-- Provide students who do not wish to pursue professional degrees in music with opportunities to explore musical interests and develop musical skills and knowledge;
+- to provide students who do not wish to pursue professional degrees in music with opportunities to explore musical interests and develop musical skills and knowledge;

-- Maintain a positive learning and working environment that attracts and retains a high quality and diverse student body, faculty, and staff;
+- to maintain a positive learning and working environment that attracts and retains a high quality and diverse student body, faculty, and staff;

-- Create a rich and collaborative community of independent and self-directed artist/scholars by supporting faculty and student creative, scholarly, and service initiatives;
+- to create a rich and collaborative community of independent and self-directed artist/scholars by supporting faculty and student creative, scholarly, and service initiatives;

-- Provide professional service to school music programs and arts and arts education agencies and organization;
+- to provide professional service to school music programs and arts and arts education agencies and organization;